Why I love the Tour de France and how you can too

 Ever since, it’s been an annual gripping sporting highlight for me to watch, and I even cycled the whole 21 stages in 2011, 2 days ahead of the pros, making me even more in awe of the speeds in which they cover the huge daily distances.
 I’ll be using photos from ‘my Tour’ to help explain how it all works – the donkeys were one highlight on the way!

-Understanding the Tour can be a bit of an endurance feat in itself, and a bit of a vocab lesson, in both English and French (I’m being teacher and have put the key Tour vocab in bold).
+Understanding the Tour can be a bit of an endurance feat in itself, and a bit of a vocab lesson, in both English and French (you can see the key Tour vocab in blue bold).
 But it’s well worth a bit of effort to demystify the event, and get the full amount of excitement out of it.
-To make it easy on you, I’ve split it into a few stages (’étapes’ in Tour speak – see, we’re progressing already!)
+To make it easy on you, I’ve split it into a few stages (étapes in Tour speak – see, we’re progressing already!)

 Stage 1: The Jerseys

-You may spot the ‘rainbow jersey’ (rainbow stripes on white), worn by the world champion.
-Mark Cavendish wore this in 2011.
+You may spot the rainbow jersey (rainbow stripes on white), worn by the world champion.
 Champions of individual countries also wear jerseys with their flags.